 The Getty Villa is a great place to take the kids too!
 The Family Forum focuses on ancient Greek vases with lots of things to touch and experience.
 Makes me wish I was a kid again!

 Entrance is free but a timed-entry ticket is required.
 Get one here: http://www.getty.edu/visit/villa/plan/hours.html Parking costs $15 – however, if you visit both the Villa and the Getty Center in the same day, you’ll only have to pay once.
-Just be sure to ask for a parking pass at the first one you visit!
+Just be sure to ask for a parking pass at whichever one you visit first!